Close My Eyes (Mariah Carey song)

 "Close My Eyes" is a song recorded by American singer-songwriter Mariah Carey for her sixth studio album Butterfly (1997).
 It was co-written and produced by Carey and Walter Afanasieff.
 While Carey solely wrote the lyrics to the song, both she and Afanasieff composed its music.
 They also produced and arranged the song together.
-A downtempo piano led song, the lyrics in "Close My Eyes" revolve around negative experiences in her life, including indirectly talking about the relationship between her and ex-husband Tommy Mottola.
+The lyrics of the downtempo piano-led song speak of the negative experiences in her life, including indirectly talking about the relationship between her and ex-husband Tommy Mottola.
 In September 2012, Carey revealed that it is one of her most favorite and revealing songs that she has written in her career thus far.

 Background

 Carey began working on Butterfly in January 1997.
 During the album's development in mid-1997, Carey separated from her husband, music executive Tommy Mottola, who had guided her career since 1988.
 Carey's increasing control over her own career had led to speculation in the press over the future of the couple, and they later divorced.
 Throughout the development of the album, in a departure from her previous style, Carey worked with various rappers and hip-hop producers, including Sean "Puffy" Combs, Kamaal Fareed, Missy Elliott and Jean Claude Oliver and Samuel Barnes from Trackmasters.
 Critics saw Carey's new production team as a form of revenge on Mottola and Sony Music.
 Carey denied taking a radically new direction, and insisted that the musical style of her new album was of her own choosing.
 Nevertheless, Carey resented the control that Sony, whose president was Mottola, exercised over her music, preventing her making music about which she was passionate.
 In contrast, Sony were concerned Carey, their best-selling act, could jeopardize her future success through her actions.
 The pressure of the separation and constant press attention began to take its toll of Carey.
 Growing creative differences with producer Walter Afanasieff ended their working relationship, after collaborating on most of Carey's previous output.
 The breaking point came after a heated argument during a long recording session, over the album's musical direction.
 Carey also faced media criticism over her choice of producers and several newspapers linked Carey romantically to several rappers, suggesting these relationships influenced her decisions.
 However, Carey denied the allegations, stating she had only slept with her husband.